 - 11. (a) The independent third-party investigator shall report to the complainant and the member generally no later than 90 days after the intake process has been completed and an investigation has been commenced.
-If the investigation process takes more than 90 days, the independent third-party investigator shall provide an interim report and must advise the parties of the date the report will be available. - (b) Where the complaint is sustained in whole or in part, the independent third-party investigator shall report to the Board of Health outlining the findings, the terms of any settlement and/or any recommended corrective action. - (c) The Board Secretary shall give a copy of the report to the complainant and the member whose conduct is concerned.
-The member shall have the right of reply when the report is considered by the Board. - (d) Where the complaint is not sustained, except for in exceptional circumstances, the independent third-party investigator shall not report to the Board of Health the result of the investigation except as part of an annual report.
+If the investigation process takes more than 90 days, the independent third-party investigator shall provide an interim report and must advise the parties of the date the report will be available. - (b) Following the completion of an investigation, the third-party investigator shall provide the member with a copy of a draft report and offer the member the opportunity to provide comments within five business days. - (c) Where the complaint is sustained in whole or in part, the independent third-party investigator shall report to the Board of Health outlining the findings, the terms of any settlement and/or any recommended corrective action. - (d) The Board Secretary shall give a copy of the report to the complainant and the member whose conduct is concerned.
+The member shall have the right of reply when the report is considered by the Board. - (e) Where the complaint is not sustained, except for in exceptional circumstances, the independent third-party investigator shall not report to the Board of Health the result of the investigation except as part of an annual report.